Major NOTAM Upgrade Expected This Year

 • The FAA is accelerating the modernization of its Notice to Airmen (NOTAM) service, with full implementation expected by September this year.

-• CGI Federal won the bid to develop and deploy the updated NOTAM system, utilizing an innovative vendor challenge to expedite the process.
+• CGI Federal won the bid to develop and put the new, modernized NOTAM system into service.

-• This modernization initiative was prompted by a major system outage in January 2023, which highlighted the current system's outdated nature and vulnerabilities.
+• This modernization effort was prompted by a major system outage in January 2023 that highlighted vulnerabilities and the outdated nature of the existing infrastructure.

 See a mistake?
 Contact us.